Tarski's Theorem, Supermodular Games, and the Complexity of Equilibria: The 2-dimensional lower bound

 Each region is further partitioned into $\Theta\left(N^{1/4}\right)$ sub-regions $S_{a}\triangleq\left\{ \left(x,y\right)\mid x+y\in[a,a+2N^{1/4})\right\} $.
 For each region, we choose a special sub-region uniformly at random.
 In all non-special sub-regions, the path proceeds while maintaining $x-y$ fixed, up to $\pm1$.
 Inside the special sub-region, the value of $x-y$ for path points changes from the value chosen at random for the current region, to the value chosen at random for the next region.

 Given a choice of random $x-y$ entry point for each region, and a random special sub-region for each region, we consider an arbitrary path that satisfies the description above.
-This completes the description of the construction. \begin{claim} Finding the special sub-region in region $R_{a}$ requires $\Omega\left(\log N\right)$ queries to points in $R_{a}$. \end{claim}
+This completes the description of the construction. \begin{claim}[Finding the special sub-region requires $\log(N)$ queries]

+Let $\pi_a$ be the probability that the algorithm queries any point in region $R_{a}$, and let $q_a$ be the probability that the algorithm queries any point in the {\em special sub-region} in $R_{a}$, conditioning on querying at least one point in $R_{a}$.
+Then the algorithm makes $\Omega\left(\pi_a q_a \log (N)\right)$ queries (in expectation) to points in $R_{a}$. \end{claim}

+\begin{proof} Any query to a point in $R_{a}$ gives no more information about the special sub-region than a comparison query.
+Thus we can apply Claim~\ref{claim:binary} to get that conditioned on querying at least one point in $R_{a}$, the algorithm makes at least $\Omega\left(q_a \log (N)\right)$ queries in expectation. \end{proof}